munificent/game-programming-patterns/book/update-method.markdown

 ### Passing time

-That's key pattern, but I'll just touch on a common refinement.
+That's the key pattern, but I'll just touch on a common refinement.
 So far, we've assumed every call to `update()` advances the state of the game world by the same fixed unit of time.

 I happen to prefer that, but many games use a <span name="variable">*variable time step*</span>.
 In those, each turn of the game loop may simulate a larger or smaller slice of time depending on how long it took to process and render the previous frame.